What are Valuation Drivers?

-The key qualititative valuation drivers and enhancers are as follows:
+The key qualitative valuation drivers and enhancers are as follows:

-Any management adopts a strategic positioning or the business strategy to take its business ahead is the most important and key value driver. business itself.
+Any management that adopts a strategic positioning or the business strategy to take its business ahead is the most important and key-value driver—The business itself.
 Therefore, the business strategy planned and being implemented can throw light on the future road map of the business.
-This again maybe for the short term as well as long term.
+Again, this may be for the short term and the long term.
 This could be concerning the growth organically or inorganically, expanding or diversifying, trading vs. manufacturing, etc. The management should know well their core competencies so as to maximize business value.
-A clear business strategy will help the business to gain a competitive edge in the market and make an all round growth.
+A clear business strategy will help the business to gain a competitive edge in the market and make an all-around growth.

 Product Lines and Mix

 A company should have a wide product mix consisting of multiple product lines.
-This will help it to diversify and not be dependent upon a specific product or service.
+This will help it diversify and not depend on a specific product or service.
 The loss of sales from seasonal products can be compensated with the extra sales from other products during the year.
 The customers also flog to the brand and company that may provide a wide variety of products under one banner.
 That could be belonging to the same user stream or diversified.

 Large companies have many avenues to raise capital in times of need.
-The small outfits however, do not have such easy access to capital at will.
-Hence, they should be prepared to raise emergency capital in case the need arises by looking into all possible channels.
-This will help in adequacy of capital at all times and thus, create business value.
+However, the small outfits do not have such easy access to capital at will.
+Hence, they should be prepared to raise emergency capital if the need arises by looking into all possible channels.
+This will help in the adequacy of capital at all times and thus, create business value.
 Moreover, the business can readily work on the opportunities whenever it is available.
 And this will again help in increasing the valuation of the company.

 Economies of Scale and Scope

-Economies of scale and scope will help the company to maximize its gains by bringing down per unit cost and reduction in wastages.
+Economies of scale and scope will help the company maximize its gains by bringing down per unit cost and reducing wastage.
 Thereby helping the company to create increased business value.

-Companies can create value by offering technologically-advanced product and service offerings at the best possible price.
-For this, the management always needs to work with open and inquisitive mind to add or find something new.
-Moreover, the management need to put large sums of money for research and development activities regularly.
-This is to ensure and avoid that the current product does not go out of fashion or becomes obsolete.
-Moreover, all efforts should be to see that the technological advamcement planned is the latest one.
-This should help meeting the demands of customers of the new era.
-Of course, while deciding the cost effectiveness factor should also be evaluated well.
-Moreover, latest technology will have the advantage of longer lasting, thus avoiding frequent changes.
+Companies can create value by offering technologically-advanced products and service offerings at the best possible price.
+For this, the management always needs to work with an open and inquisitive mind to add or find something new.
+Moreover, the management needs to regularly put large sums of money into research and development activities.
+This ensures and avoids that the current product does not go out of fashion or become obsolete.
+Moreover, all efforts should be made to see that the technological advancement planned is the latest one.
+This should help meet the demands of customers of the new era.
+Of course, while deciding, the cost-effectiveness factor should also be evaluated well.
+Moreover, the latest technology will have the advantage of being longer-lasting, thus avoiding frequent changes.

-Human resource is the most valuable capital with a company.
+Human resource is the most valuable capital of a company.
 Hence, it should constantly strive to enhance and upgrade the skills, knowledge, competencies, and expertise of its workers.
 Motivated and skilled human resources are powerful creators of value for any business organization.
-They lead to a rise in operational efficiency, higher production with a reduction of wastages.
+They lead to a rise in operational efficiency and higher production by reducing wastages.